sund0g/docker-tutorial/docker-and-kubernetes/workflow/README.md

 6. Learn about testing, (lessons 71-73).
 Also an issue with testing and docker-compose using [docker attach](https://docs.docker.com/engine/reference/commandline/attach/), (lesson 74).

+7. Learn how to create a production-ready container using [nginx](https://www.nginx.com/), (lessons 75 and 78).

+8. Learn about [multi-stage builds](https://docs.docker.com/v17.09/engine/userguide/eng-image/multistage-build/#use-multi-stage-builds), (lessons 76 and 77).

 ## Project-specific setup

 This lesson requires some additional setup as follows below. **NOTE:** The "frontend" directory is not checked into the repo because its contents will be created in [step 3](#3)